Characters of the Marvel Cinematic Universe: M–Z: Nakia

-Namor
+Namor / K'uk'ulkan

 Namor (portrayed by Tenoch Huerta Mejía as an adult and by Manuel Chavez as a child) is the king of Talokan, whose people refer to him as the feathered serpent god K'uk'ulkan.
 In 1571, his mother Fen ingested a vibranium-laced herb to gain immunity from smallpox while pregnant with her son.
 The effects of the herb caused her and the rest of Yucatán's people to develop blue skin and grow gills that restricted their ability to breathe air on the surface, thus forcing them to relocate underwater and establish Talokan as a new civilization.
 The herb additionally caused her son to undergo a mutation at birth, which gave him pointed ears, winged ankles enabling him to fly, and the ability to breathe oxygen and water simultaneously.
 Motivated by his hatred of the surface world, and a recent discovery of a vibranium detection device designed by Riri Williams in the ocean that put his nation at risk, he initially attempted to forge a military alliance with the nation of Wakanda to protect Talokan while supplying their people with his army due to its similarly isolationist nature in exchange for the custody of Williams, to which both Queen Ramonda and Princess Shuri decline.
 However, after a fight between the two nations, Shuri and Namor come to an alliance, and opt to help each other in the future.

-As of 2025, the character has appeared in one project: the film Black Panther: Wakanda Forever.
+As of 2026, the character has appeared in one project: the film Black Panther: Wakanda Forever.
 He will return in the film Avengers: Doomsday.
-An alternate universe variant of Namor appeared in one project: the Disney+ animated series Marvel Zombies (2025).
+An alternate universe variant of Namor appeared in one project: the Disney+ animated series Marvel Zombies (2025–present).

 Namora

-Namora (portrayed by Mabel Cadena) is Namor's cousin and right-hand woman who looks up to him as a father figure.
+Namora (portrayed by Mabel Cadena) is a Talokanil warrior who is Namor's cousin and right-hand woman, whom Namora looks up to as a father figure.

-As of 2025, the character has appeared in one project: the film Black Panther: Wakanda Forever.
+As of 2026, the character has appeared in one project: the film Black Panther: Wakanda Forever.
 She will return in the film Avengers: Doomsday.

 Elektra Natchios

-As of 2025, Elektra Natchios (portrayed by Élodie Yung), an assassin and former lover of Matt Murdock, has appeared in two projects: the Marvel Television series Daredevil (2015–2018) and The Defenders (2017).
+As of 2026, Elektra Natchios (portrayed by Élodie Yung), an assassin and former lover of Matt Murdock, has appeared in two projects: the Marvel Television series Daredevil (2015–2018) and The Defenders (2017).
+She will return in the Disney+ series Daredevil: Born Again.
 An alternate universe variant of Natchios (portrayed by Jennifer Garner) appeared in one project: the film Deadpool & Wolverine (2024).
 Garner reprises her role from the 20th Century Fox films Daredevil (2003) and Elektra (2005).

 Negasonic Teenage Warhead

 Negasonic Teenage Warhead (portrayed by Brianna Hildebrand) is a teenage member of the X-Men from Earth-10005 who possesses the mutant power to detonate atomic bursts from her body.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
-Hildebrand reprises her role from the 20th Century Fox films Deadpool (2016) and Deadpool 2 (2018).
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.
+Hildebrand reprises her role from 20th Century Fox's X-Men film series.